 While there has been much progress during the last few years towards more precise calculations of SM processes, along with a better understanding of new physics signatures, much work remains to be done (see Secs.
 2 and 3).
-Substantial work can be accomplished in a timely fashion with a modest increase in the number of postdocs and graduate students in the US working on LHC-related theory.
-To stimulate more LHC-related theory research - a goal endorsed by the recent P5 Particle Physics Roadmap - and to build and strengthen the network of LHC-related theorists in the US, we propose to establish graduate student and postdoctoral LHC fellowships, which we describe in some detail in Sec.
-4. The proposed LHC fellows would form the nucleus of a virtual LHC theory institute, a center without walls.
-If fully funded, these fellowships will cost (in years 2 through 5 of this proposal) approximately \$875k per year.
-This a significant but important investment in the LHC, necessary to extract full value from the LHC investment made to date.
-It is necessary to realize the high expectations of the worldwide physics community and the American public for this magnificent new facility.
+The work can be accomplished in a timely fashion with a modest increase in the number of postdocs and graduate students in the US working on LHCrelated theory.
+We believe that an additional 4 postdocs and 6 graduate students per year over a five-year period would be a major step towards optimizing the physics return of the LHC.

+To stimulate more LHC-related theory research, we propose to establish graduate student and postdoctoral LHC Fellowships, which we describe in some detail in Sec.
+4. These Fellowships will cost approximately \$873k per year, a significant but important investment in the LHC, in light of the high expectations of the physics community and the general public.